 Fee-based financial advisors also make money through the fees their clients pay.
 Just as with fee-only advisors, these fees are often based on a percentage of AUM.
 However, the advisor also may charge clients flat fees, hourly fees or performance-based fees.

 Unlike fee-only advisors, fee-based advisors may also earn money through other means.
-Some of the main ways that fee-based advisors could make money include:
+Here are three main ways that fee-based advisors could make money:

-- From brokerage commissions when acting as a broker-dealer.
-If your financial advisor is also a broker-dealer, they will earn commissions for executing trades.
+- Brokerage commissions when acting as a broker-dealer: If your financial advisor is also a broker-dealer, they will earn commission-based compensation for executing trades for certain investment products.
 The advisor could also sell or buy securities from you, potentially earning a spread.

-- Through insurance commissions.
-Some advisors are insurance agents as well.
+- Insurance commissions: Some advisors are insurance agents as well.
 If so, they’ll make commissions from selling insurance policies.

-- From selling mutual fund shares.
-Some mutual fund companies pay commissions to brokers for selling you shares of their funds.
+- Selling mutual fund shares: Some mutual fund companies pay commissions to brokers for selling you shares of their funds.

-Unlike financial advisory fees, these fees are not directly tied to the amount of money in your account.
+Unlike financial advisory fees, these fees are not directly in line with the amount of money in your account.
 This makes increasing the value of your account less important to the advisor.
 Moreover, these fees present potential conflicts of interest.
 The advisor has a financial incentive to sell you the products from which they can earn a commission, even if it isn’t necessarily the best product for you.

-Fee-Only vs. Fee-Based: Which Is Right for You?
+Fee-Only vs. Fee-Based Financial Advisors: Which Is Right for You?

 Financial Advisor Tips